Updated June, 2021.

 Between January 2016 and June 2018 more than 9,000 Canadians lost their lives due to apparent opioid overdoses.

 In 2017, approximately 11 lives were lost each day because of opioid overdoses.

 Of all the opioid-related deaths reported in the first half of 2018, 94% involved accidental overdoses.
 And 72% of those involved fentanyl.

-It's important to note, than in addition to deaths, thousands of Canadians have experience opioid-related health problems.
+It's important to note than in addition to deaths, thousands of Canadians have experienced opioid-related health problems.

 Fast facts to know:

 - Over the past 5 years, we've seen a 27% increase in hospitalizations from opioid poisonings (Canadian Institute for Health Information)

 - Hospitalizations are more common in smaller communities

 - Life expectancy rates in Canada have stopped increasing for the first time in decades, largely due to the opioid overdose crisis (Statistics Canada)

 - Young adults are hardest hit by the trend, and most likely to experience opioid-related poisonings